Dungeons and Dragons

 One young man, a customer in the shop where I worked, told me of a character his group created as part of their game; they thought it was a bit of fun at first, but this “imaginary” being turned out to be an evil spirit and it gave them a real scare as they felt they were losing control of it.
 They felt its maliciousness as it began to assert itself but, he told me, they succeeded in closing the game and shutting the spirit down.

 A married Christian couple, older and supposedly more mature than the general run of D&D players, and who spent a lot of money in my shop on their role playing paraphernalia, told me they read the complete “Lord of the Rings” once a year.
 When they told me this, it said everything, and I wondered if they determinedly made as much time to read their bibles.
-Jesus said, “…where your treasure is, there will your heart be also” (Matt 6:21).
+Jesus said, “…where your treasure is, there your heart will be also” (Matt 6:21 NRSV).

 These role playing games captivated people’s hearts and their reality became warped as they knowingly chased a fantasy, and their minds became divorced from the realities of life.
-They were yet another diversion Satan places in the way of sinful humanity to keep our minds off such reality.
-“When any one heareth the word of the kingdom, and understandeth it not, then cometh the wicked one, and catcheth away that which was sown in his heart” (Matt 13:19).
+They were yet another diversion Satan places in the way of sinful humanity to keep our minds off the reality and necessity of ensuring our eternity is secure through faith in Christ; and that the real hell awaits those who trifle with him.
+“When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what is sown in the heart” (Matt 13:19 NRSV).
 These games were overtly hellish and the lemmings were rushing into the jaws of hell, falsely believing it is all a game.

 Warhammer: Spawn of Hell